sakai-mirror/assignment2/README.rst

 For Sakai branches 2.8.x and 2.7.x you will need to download two dependencies (taggable-2.9.x and content-review-2.9.1) and patch pom.xml files.
-The script prepare_for_sakai.sh script is included to accomplish this.
+The script prepare_for_sakai_env.sh script is included to accomplish this.
 The script will download into a directory in assignment2 named temp.
 It then compiles and installs into your local maven repository the dependencies.
 It will patch the dependencies' pom.xml files as well as patch assignment2's pom.xml files to work w/ your branch of Sakai.
 It will ONLY patch files within the